JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation/Unit and Functional Testing.md

 <h2 align="center">Functional Testing</h2>

+<p>The following tests were designed to be used manually on a local version of the app, allowing for dynamic changes and detecting any visual bugs towards the end of the project.</p>

 <h3 align="center"><b>Welcome Page</b></h3>

 - Initial router link page should load the welcome page upon calling localhost3000 link.